kamlekar/kamlekar.github.io/_posts/2016-05-12-she-gives-a-damn.md

 I opened my eyes..
 I was in ICU.
 My head and upper body was wrapped with plaster.
 I could barely move.
 I saw from the front glassed window that she is talking to the doctor, possibly concerning about me. she cares about me.
 She saw me that I was conscious and ran towards me, that felt good.
 She is crying with a smile on her face, I have never seen her like this before.
 Her eyes were full of water clearly saying that she loves me.
 She gives a damn about me.
 Now, I don't give a damn about the things which going to happen next because she is with me now.

 > **Author's note**: Thanks for reading this story.
 This is my first fictional story, I hope you liked it.
 I was trying to get Sin city like narration.
-If you have any suggestion/feedback/critic, that will be really helpful.
+Any suggestion/feedback/critic are heartly welcome.